|

 each letter marked

-'return to sender'
+'return to sender'morning twilight,

 slipping away with the last